 The cosmetic tattoo craze is at an all-time high today.
 You've probably caught on to the popularity of microblading, one of the most popular permanent makeup eyebrow trends that took off a few years ago.
 If you're wondering about the purpose of turning to a cosmetic procedure, there are many.
 "Many clients turn to permanent makeup so they can decrease their morning routine," explains Bray.
-"Others turn to it as a solution if they are uncomfortable doing their own makeup.
+"Others turn to it as a solution if they're uncomfortable doing their own makeup.
 Some like the idea of perfecting their base look with permanent makeup and then building with topical makeup for a more glamorous look.
 Clients with allergies to many topical makeup ingredients turn to permanent makeup as a solution from reactions.
 Lastly, there are numerous medical conditions that cause clients to seek solutions."

-To give you a better understanding of permanent makeup versus semi-permanent makeup, Bray gave us the rundown on everything you need to know before saying yes to the procedure.
+To give you a better understanding of permanent makeup versus semipermanent makeup, Bray gave us the rundown on everything you need to know before saying yes to the procedure.

 Permanent Makeup Vs. Semi-Permanent Makeup

 When it comes to differentiating permanent makeup versus semipermanent makeup, Bray believes it's important to know that many artists use different names for the same procedures due to cultural differences, artistic expression, and marketing.
 This can get confusing. "[Cosmetic tattoo] regulations in the U.S. vary from state to state, and, of course, regulations vary from country to country," explains Bray.
 "Technically in the United States, all treatments are considered permanent from a health department standpoint."